 Avocat à la Cour

-Serge Lewisch has been an attorney and a member of the Bar of Paris since 1981.
+Serge Lewisch, of counsel, has been an attorney and a member of the Bar of Paris since 1981.
 He holds two Master’s Degrees, in Economy and in Private Law (Maîtrise d’économie, Maîtrise en Droit Privé) from the University of Paris I-Panthéon-Sorbonne.
 He also received a Master’s Degree in Political Science (Diplôme d’Etudes Approfondies de Sciences Politiques) and the equivalent of a United States LL.M. in International Law (Diplôme d’Etudes Approfondies en Droit International Public), also from the University of Paris I-Panthéon-Sorbonne.

 He specializes in media law, international law and white-collar criminal defense.
 His clients include fashion stylist Kenzo Takada, as well as writers Félix Guattari, Gilles Deleuze, Philippe Muray and Zoé Valdes.